Marcus Hannesbo

-Marcus Serup Hannesbo (born 11 May 2002) is a Danish football player who plays for AC Horsens, on loan from AaB.
+Marcus Serup Hannesbo (born 11 May 2002) is a Danish professional footballer who plays as a midfielder for Danish 1st Division club Vendsyssel.

 Club career

-He made his Danish Superliga debut for AaB on 3 February 2021 in a game against F.C.
+A product of the AaB academy, which he joined from hometown club Støvring IF in 2013, Hannesbo made his Danish Superliga debut for AaB on 3 February 2021 in a game against F.C.
 Copenhagen and scored a goal on his debut.
 He scored his second goal four days later against Brøndby IF.

 On 31 January 2022, Hannesbo joined Danish 1st Division club FC Fredericia on a loan deal until the end of the season.
 On 8 July 2022, Hannesbo was loaned out again, this time to newly promoted Danish Superliga club AC Horsens.

+In July 2023, Hannesbo joined Vendsyssel FF on a deal until June 2026.